 Overview of RESS

-The Renewable Electricity Support Scheme has been designed to promote investment in renewable energy generation in Ireland.
+The Renewable Electricity Support Scheme (RESS) has been designed to promote investment in renewable energy generation in Ireland.
 Ireland has set a target of 70% renewable electricity, and an EU-wide renewable energy target of 32%, by 2030.
 This competitive auction based, cost effective framework will help us achieve these targets.

 In addition RESS will help deliver